Arryboom/myrandom/readme.md

 ```

-But it should be still not enough to be a standard prng.remember to using it only in your home.
+But it should be still not enough to be a standard prng.
+Remember to using it only in your home.